Team Official Handbook

 In what games do Card checks need to happen?

-For all Regional and District Competitive games (U13-U18) card inspections are not optional and MUST be carried out before kick-off of every game.
-This is true for all ERSL League, Cup and Shield games.
-Card checks are not carried out for U9-U12 games.
-Card checks can be requested by either team in District Recreational games; if requested they must be carried out.
+For all Regional (U13-U18) card inspections are not optional and MUST be carried out before kick-off of every game.
+This is true for all ERSL League and Cup games.

 What is the proper way to complete a card check?
 (EODSA Teams)